SoftwareAG/cumulocity-self-service-certification/vendor-requirements-MandatoryCapabilities.md

-# Vendor Device Certification Requirements
+# Mandatory Capabilites for Vendor Device Certification

 The device certification process requires the device to follow integration best practices.
 This means that more fields are mandatory for a certified device compared to platform minium requirements.
-In the following section, mandatory information and behavior is described.
+In the following section, mandatory capabilities and behavior are described.

 ## Currently Testable Device Capabilities of Self-Service Certification Microservice